What Is Survey Sampling?

 Cons: The possible weakness of the method that may compromise the randomness of the sample is an inherent periodicity of the list.
 This can be avoided by randomizing the list of your population entities, as you would randomize a deck of cards for instance, before you proceed with systematic sampling.

-Use Case: Suppose a supermarket wants to study buying habits of their customers, then using systematic sampling they can choose every 10th or 15th customer entering the supermarket and conduct the study on this sample.
+Use Case: Suppose a supermarket wants to study buying habits of their customers.
+Using systematic sampling, they can choose every 10th or 15th customer entering the supermarket and conduct the study on this sample.

 Pros: This method attempts to overcome the shortcomings of random sampling by splitting the population into various distinct segments and selecting entities from each of them.
 This ensures that every category of the population is represented in the sample.
 Stratified sampling is often used when one or more of the sections in the population have a low incidence relative to the other sections.

-Cons: Stratified Sampling is the most complex method of sampling.
-It lays down criterion that may be difficult to fulfil and place a heavy strain on your available resources.
+Cons: Stratified sampling is the most complex method of sampling.
+It lays down criteria that may be difficult to fulfill and place a heavy strain on your available resources.

-Use Case: If 38% of the population is college-educated and 72% of the population have not been to college, then 38% of the sample is randomly selected from the college-educated subset of the population and 72% of the sample is randomly selected from the rest of the population.
+Use Case: If 38% of the population is college-educated and 62% of the population have not been to college, then 38% of the sample is randomly selected from the college-educated subset of the population and 62% of the sample is randomly selected from the non-college-going population.
 Maintaining the ratios while selecting a randomized sample is key to stratified sampling.

 How: As the name suggests, the elements of such a sample are picked only on the basis of convenience in terms of availability, reach and accessibility.